tapchik/Train-Nums-CLI/README.md

 # Train Nums

-**Train Nums** is a program that generates math problems for user, excepts answers and stores statistics.
+**Train Nums** is a program that generates math problems for user, accepts answers and stores statistics.

 User communicates with program through input.
 You can enter answer to math problem when prompted or **commands**: